artcom/git-json-api/README.md

 The content of a directory can be modified using a POST request.
 The body is expected to contain JSON data for all files and subdirectories.
 The intended workflow is to query a path using `GET /:version/path`, make the desired changes to the data and send the whole data back via `POST /:version/path`.
 To ensure consistency, only Git commit hashes are accepted for the version parameter in this case.

 A new Git commit will be created and merged if necessary.
-The response will contain the hash of the new (merge) commit in the `ETag` header.
+The response will contain the hash of the new (merge) commit in the `Git-Commit-Hash` header.
 If the merge fails, an error will be returned.

 ## Development Setup